How to Tell if a Diamond is Real or Not

 Why this method works: Diamonds conduct heat well and diffuse it evenly throughout the stone, while fake ones can’t withstand heat.
 That said, the extreme heat and sudden switch to the cool water will ruin anything other than real diamonds, so don’t do this home test unless you’re willing to ruin a fake diamond.

-On the other hand, if it turns out that your loose diamond is real, you can rest assured that it can stand up to any torture through which you will put it with your unique lifestyle.
+On the other hand, if it turns out that your loose diamond is real, you can rest assured that it can stand up to any task you will put it with your unique lifestyle.
 You saw it with your own eyes, so you’ll enjoy and appreciate the gem that much more.

 Real diamonds vs. Lab-created Diamonds

 Contrary to popular belief, lab-created diamonds aren’t fake diamonds, they’re just made in different settings.
 That said, there are still some minor differences between the two that you should be aware of while researching.

 While real diamonds are mined from the earth, lab-created diamonds are made using techniques known as Chemical Vapor Deposition (CVD) or High-Pressure Crystal Formation (HPHT).
 To create the diamonds, carbon atoms are extracted from high-pressure vapor in a chamber.
 This process creates the diamond layer by layer over time — typically three months, though it can take longer.
 Real diamonds, on the other hand, can take thousands of years to form in the Earth.Shop Natural & Lab Diamonds